1902-feb18-net/diana-project0/README.md

 # diana-project0
-project0.
-Makeup store minimal design.
+Makeup store Design with Minimal Tasks implemented
+Can add customers to sql database
+Can add an order to sql database